Meet the Heart Behind the Healing

 When I finally awoke in my hospital room, I learned I had lost over two units of blood and required a transfusion.
 That moment left me shaken, questioning not just the care I had been receiving but the fragility of life itself.

-At 26, I faced a devastating decision: a partial hysterectomy.
-The dream of a large family I had cherished since childhood vanished in an instant.
-As a mother of two, I made the sacrifice to survive—for them, and for myself—but the emotional toll was as heavy as the physical one.
+At 26, my endometriosis worsened and I faced a devastating decision: a partial hysterectomy.
+I was grateful to have two beautiful children, both born prematurely and with their own health challenges, but the dream of a large family vanished in an instance.
+As a mother, I made the sacrifice to survive—for them, and for myself—but the emotional toll was as heavy as the physical one.

 Two and a half years of ongoing health battles, misdiagnoses, and uncertainty later, I realized: I could no longer surrender my body entirely to the medical system.
 I had endured too much—trauma, surgeries, lost dreams.
 I had to take control.